 How to get there: the subway station Lapa is a 5 minutes walking distance.

 Rua de São João

-Close to the Ribeira and connecting the river to Rua dos Mercadores, you’ll find one of the most important, culturally relevant and famous streets in Porto.
+At Ribeira neighborhood and connecting the river to Rua dos Mercadores, you’ll find one of the most important, culturally relevant and famous streets in Porto.
 Named after Saint John, the street is one of those streets that come to life around June 23rd, where São João festival celebrations take place.

 The street was designed by João Almada e Melo, the Marquês de Pombal of Porto.
 His design had an Italian influence.
 You can also see the unique 18th century Portuguese architecture called Pombaline style where windows are all on the same level, even the ones with balconies.